Global Infrastructure Finance

 Assured Guaranty Exposure to UK Water

-Assured Guaranty UK Limited (AGUK) and Assured Guaranty (Europe) SA (AGE) are two bond insurance subsidiaries of Assured Guaranty Ltd. (NYSE: AGO) (together with its subsidiaries, Assured Guaranty).
+Assured Guaranty UK Limited (AGUK) and Assured Guaranty (Europe) SA (AGE) are two financial guarantor subsidiaries of Assured Guaranty Ltd. (NYSE: AGO) (together with its subsidiaries, Assured Guaranty).
 The following table shows the par exposure of the Assured Guaranty group to the UK regulated water sector and to Thames Water in particular.

 UK Water Sector

-Assured Guaranty’s insured UK water company debt has a strong credit profile composed of 15 unique obligors.
+Assured Guaranty’s guaranteed UK water company debt has a strong credit profile composed of 15 unique obligors.
 The UK Water companies provide an essential public service and are in a regulated industry where Assured Guaranty guarantees senior level debt at the operating company level, almost all of which has underlying investment grade ratings.
-We note that Thames Water was downgraded to below investment grade by rating agencies during 2024.

-Interest coverage for all UK water obligors that Assured Guaranty has guaranteed remains adequate, with most obligors reporting coverage in the 2x – 4x range.
-Net Debt to Regulated Capital Value (regulatory gearing) remained at similar levels to 2023 with most obligors in the 65% – 75% range.
-Thames Water reported regulatory gearing at 81% in 2024.
+Interest coverage for most UK water obligors that Assured Guaranty has guaranteed remains adequate, with most obligors reporting coverage in the 2x to 4x range.
+Net Debt to Regulated Capital Value (regulatory gearing) for most obligors is in the 65% – 75% range.
+Thames Water reported regulatory gearing at 84% in 2025.
+Interest payments for Thames Water’s Class A Debt (i.e., senior debt) remain current as of December 31, 2025.

 Regulated by Ofwat (Water Services Regulation Authority)